-ID Implementation Strategy 2014 Priority Resources Timeframe Responsibility Status 2024 Priority NER-1.2 Implement the Tree Canopy Plan Medium Policy / \$ Short TRC, TC Work in Progres ss High Town is a "Tree City" with a Tree Commission n and is meeting the e Jefferson Coun ty Urban Tree Car nopy Plan.
+ID Implementation Strategy 2014 Priority Resources Timeframe Responsibility Status 2024 Priority NER-1.2 Implement the Tree Canopy Plan Medium Policy / \$ Short TRC, TC Work in Progres ss High Town is a "Tree City" with a Tree Commission n and is meeting the e Jefferson Coun ity Urban Tree Car nopy Plan.
 RECOMMENDATIONS: The Town should corenforcement of its ordinance.
-Work with groups opportunities in prime locations like Shepherd U like the Rotary Clul o and Cacapon I NER-1.3 Promote Alternative Forms of Transportation n High Policy Short TC Work in Progres ss Medium Multi-modal systems (bus routes, walking paths, bike paths, bike rack/storage infrastructure) deserve expansion.
-Considerable effort has been made to develop a bike path between the Town and Morgan Grove Community Park.
-RECOMMENDATIONS: The Planning Commi Eastern Panhandle Transit Authority bus routes paths from Town to recreation sites (e.g., intens Towpath), and install more bike rack/storage info to residential neigh borhoods, creat rts to connect To te a network of sa own neighborhoo fe walking paths thr oughout Town, co nstruct bike NER-1.4 Promote Land Preservation Efforts High Policy Short TC No Progress Medium This goal encourages partnering with local cother open spaces. onservation organiz zations to promo ote the permanen t protection of agric ultural spaces, wil dlife habitat and RECOMMENDATIONS: The Town should init open spaces, farmland, and wildlife habitat, and and LU 2.1 re: conservation subdivision regulation l to encourage publi • NER-1.5 Develop Electric Vehicle Infrastructure Low \$\$ - \$\$\$ Intermediate TC, PWC, PKC No Progress High This goal is enlivened by the recent shift in f Town's economy, and the potential to leverage t · · · · · · · · · · · · · · · · · · · e impact that tour ism has on the RECOMMENDATIONS: The Town Council sho ould make this goal a high priority a nd pursue federa I funding for the ins tallation of high-sp eed charging stations operated by the Town.
+Work with groups opportunities in prime locations like Shepherd U like the Rotary Clul and Cacapon I NER-1.3 Promote Alternative Forms of Transportation n High Policy Short TC Work in Progres ss Medium Multi-modal systems (bus routes, walking pa to develop a bike path between the Town and M • nfrastructure) des serve expansion.
+Co nsiderable effort h as been made RECOMMENDATIONS: The Planning Commi Eastern Panhandle Transit Authority bus routes paths from Town to recreation sites (e.g., intens Towpath), and install more bike rack/storage info to residential neighify the ongoing effo borhoods, creat rts to connect To te a network of sa own neighborhoo fe walking paths thr oughout Town, co nstruct bike NER-1.4 Promote Land Preservation Efforts High Policy Short TC No Progress Medium This goal encourages partnering with local cother open spaces. onservation organiz zations to promo ote the permanen t protection of agric ultural spaces, wil dlife habitat and RECOMMENDATIONS: The Town should init open spaces, farmland, and wildlife habitat, and and LU 2.1 re: conservation subdivision regulation l to encourage publi NER-1.5 Develop Electric Vehicle Infrastructure Low \$\$ - \$\$\$ Intermediate TC, PWC, PKC No Progress High This goal is enlivened by the recent shift in f Town's economy, and the potential to leverage t · · e impact that tour sm has on the RECOMMENDATIONS: The Town Council sho ould make this goal a high priority a and pursue federa I funding for the ins tallation of high-sp eed charging stations operated by the Town.

-ID Implementation Strategy 2014 Priority Resources Timeframe Responsibility Status 2024 Priority NER-1.6 Divert Food Waste from Landfills Low \$\$ Long PWC, TC No Progress High Reaching this goal will require regional partr Shepherd University and its nearby Tabler Farm ke it cost effectiv ve.
-There may be potential opportunit ies for collaboration on with RECOMMENDATIONS: The Town Council, Pupursuing discussions with regional partners in o Tabler Farms, and residents and restaurants in Sand Charles Town. rder to divert food waste from land fills as a demonst ration project that ir nvolves Shepherd l Jniversity, NER-1.7 Oppose Environmentally Damaging Industria Development l High Policy Short TC, PC Some Progress High This goal has become all the more urgent as a high priority, given the encroachment of industrial and residential development on the Town's Growth Management Boundary and the headwaters of Town Run which is now contributing to the Town's drinking water supply.
-RECOMMENDATIONS: The Town Council sho surrounding the Town in order to preserve the h development NER-1.8 Develop Pervious Pavement Requirements Low Pollicy Intermediate PC, TC No Progress Medium This goal deserves higher priority given the i ncrease in stormwa ater managemer nt challenges in Sh epherdstown since the 2014 was adop ted.
-RECOMMENDATIONS: The Public Works Cor federal funding to replace asphalt with permeat encourage property owners to consider permea le pavers in design ated parking spa aces along streets and State roads in T NER-1.9 Develop a Watershed Management Plan for Town Run High Policy / \$ Intermediate PC, TC, CPC Some Progress High
+ID Implementation Strategy 2014 Priority Resources Timeframe Responsibility Status 2024 Priority NER-1.6 Divert Food Waste from Landfills Low \$\$ Long PWC, TC No Progress High Reaching this goal will require regional part Shepherd University and its nearby Tabler Farm ke it cost effecti ve.
+There may be potential opportunit ies for collaborati on with RECOMMENDATIONS: The Town Council, Propursuing discussions with regional partners in Cabler Farms, and residents and restaurants in and Charles Town. order to divert food waste from land lfills as a demonst ration project that ir volves Shepherd University, NER-1.7 Oppose Environmentally Damaging Industria Development al High Policy Short TC, PC Some Progress s High This goal has become all the more urgent as Management Boundary and the headwaters of elopment on the T own's Growth RECOMMENDATIONS: The Town Council sh surrounding the Town in order to preserve the development NER-1.8 Develop Pervious Pavement Requirements Low Pollicy Intermediate PC, TC No Progress Medium This goal deserves higher priority given the increase in stormw ater manageme nt challenges in Sh epherdstown since the 2014 was adoរុ oted.
+RECOMMENDATIONS: The Public Works Co federal funding to replace asphalt with permea encourage property owners to consider permea ble pavers in design ated parking sp aces along streets and State roads in T NER-1.9 Develop a Watershed Management Plan for Town Run High Policy / \$ Intermediate PC, TC, CPC Some Progress s High The Town's Source Water Protection Plan w as updated in 2021 and is of some r elevance to this go oal but is not a comp rehensive watersl ned